Tuesday, October 7, 2014

 After the loss of his legs, Sergio had a surgery in California, but did not receive the necessary second surgery.
 The subsequent surgery would have helped Sergio use his prosthetic legs with ease and comfort.
 It was difficult and painful to walk any distance with the prosthesis he had; for ease of getting around, Sergio had become dependent on a wheelchair.

-“With the prosthetics that Sergio had, it takes a lot of energy; especially with the amputation above the knee,” said BayCare Clinic orthopaedic surgeon Dr. Jon Henry.
+“With the prosthetics that Sergio had, it takes a lot of energy; especially with the amputation above the knee,” said BayCare Clinic orthopedic surgeon Dr. Jon Henry.

 At age 18, Sergio began work at Foundation for His Ministry, an orphanage in Vicente Guerrero.
 Among many causes, one of its missions is to assist disabled children, whether orphaned or not, to live a better life.
 In Vicente Guerrero, children with physical disabilities are not allowed to go to school.
 At this orphanage, all children are welcome.
 They provide food, clothing, running water and an education.
 Now at age 24, Sergio’s work includes refurbishing wheelchairs and bicycles for the disabled children.
 Sergio resonates with the children because of his own personal experience.
 “I understand the frustrations of the people that I help.
 It has helped me to counsel others with their personal problems.
 I understand them better,” explained Sergio.
 Each child’s needs are unique and Sergio customizes each project to suit the intended child perfectly.